vinceskahan/v5wiki/WeeWX-Frequently-Asked-Questions.md

 Whether you run it directly or in the background, `weewxd` emits log messages to indicate what it is doing.
 These messages go to the *system logger*, which you can then view using tools that come with your operating system.

 On Linux systems, the system logger saves messages in either `/etc/syslog` (Debian, Ubuntu, etc) or `/var/log/messages` (Redhat, Fedora, etc).
 On MacOS and most BSD systems, the system logger saves messages in `/var/log/syslog`.
-In WeeWX V5, if you installed WeeWX using a DEB/RPM package, or if you used the system integration script on a `pip` installation, the WeeWX messages will be saved to `/var/log/weewx/weewxd.log` separate from other system messages.

 To view the log messages, use the tools that come with your system.
 On most systems, you can use `head` or `tail` to look at the first or last messages, respectively.
 On some systems, use `journalctl` to view the log messages.
 You might have to preface the commands with `sudo`, since many systems make the log readable only by admin users.